Ethonwu/Apriori-Python/README.md

 # Apriori Algorithm in  Python
 ## Introduction
- This is old mmining algorithm in Mining Association Rules
+ This is old mining algorithm in mining Association Rules

  And I implement this Algorithm from this paper

 > *R. Agrawal and R. Srikant.
 “Fast Algorithms for Mining Association Rules.”
 Proc.
 1994 Int’l Conf.
 Very Large Data Bases (VLDB ’94), pp. 487-499, Sept.
 1994 .io*